Online MSN Faculty

 Sheryl Cornelius, EdD, MSN, RN, CNE, Assistant Professor

-Dr. Cornelius is a Certified Nurse Educator (CNE), a member of Sigma Theta Tau Nursing Honor Society, an NLN member and past Ambassador, a past president for NC-OADN, past parliamentarian for NC-ADN, and past NLNAC/ACEN evaluator.
+Dr. Cornelius is a Certified Nurse Educator (CNE), a member of Sigma Theta Tau Nursing Honor Society, an NLN member and past Ambassador, and past NLNAC/ACEN evaluator.

-Dr. Cornelius' research interests have included predictive admission criteria for nursing students, connecting the classroom to the clinical setting, mentoring faculty, and the concept based curriculum.
-She is currently researching effective distance based modalities for her online graduate level courses.
+Dr. Cornelius' research interests have included predictive admission criteria for nursing students, connecting the classroom to the clinical setting, mentoring faculty, and other education modalities in the seated and online classrooms.
+She is currently researching non-verbal communication in distance based online graduate level courses.

 Dr. Cornelius has published chapters for textbooks for Pearson, co-authored an online curriculum for nursing faculty with Northwest AHEC called the Nurse Educator Institute, developed several online teaching modules for NC-NET, and has presented at local, state, and national conferences.
 She has written, produced, and acted in several mini films for nursing education topics for the North Carolina Learning Object Repository.
-She is a reviewer for the International Review of Research in Open and Distance Learning journal and has several active manuscripts out for publishing.
+She is a reviewer for peer reviewed journals: Nurse Educator and The Journal of Nursing Care Quality.

 Dr. Cornelius earned her MSN in Nursing Education from Duke University and her EdD in Teacher Leadership from Walden University.